gababool/Company-Employees-Program/assignment3/readme.txt

 some employees have attributes in common with the type they are being promoted to, in which case you can just use a getter to receive those, but others employess do not and need them as arguments.
 In our case we used overloading to solve this issue, which works fine, but significanly worsens the extendability of the code.
-For every employee we add we might have to write several overloaded methods, based on if they share some attributes with one type of employee and some attribute with another.
+For every employee type we add we might have to write several overloaded methods, based on if they share some attributes with one type of employee and some attribute with another.
 In summary, I believe we did solve the problem well in this case, but the trade-off lies in making the code harder to extend and maintain.